packetchaos/Navi_pro/README.md

  * mail - Mail a report
  * tag - Create a Category/Value Pair
  * lumin - Bulk adjust ACRs based on a tag

- There are fifteen single use commands:
- * add - Manually Add an asset to Tenable.io
+ * add - Manually Add an asset to Tenable.io or a list of assets via CSV
+ * delete - Delete a scan by Scan ID

+ There are thirteen single use commands:
  * scan - Create and launch a scan
  * start - Start a scan by Scan-ID
  * pause - Pause a scan by Scan-ID